rburmorrison/krokitoa/README.md

 ## How It Works

 Krokitoa interacts with the Kroki API to generate diagrams.
 Users can select a diagram type, write the corresponding textual description, and view the rendered diagram in real-time.
 The application uses local storage to persist the selected diagram type and code between sessions.

+When you create or edit a diagram, the diagram type and code are automatically encoded in the URL using base64 encoding.
+This allows you to bookmark or share the link to restore the exact diagram state, enabling easy collaboration and reproducibility.
+Anyone with the link can view and edit the same diagram.

 ## Technologies Used